 If you want to sprint to the finish line with zeal and vigor, then incorporate the following into your eating routine:

-- Water and unsweetened herbal tea: The go-to drink anytime, anywhere; enjoy with slices of fruit or fresh herbs
+Water and unsweetened herbal tea: The go-to drink anytime, anywhere; enjoy with slices of fruits or herbs

 Beware of these bumps in the road ahead

 There are a few strategies you can implement to make sure your progress is smooth and bump-free, as well as ways to avoid those hidden obstacles ahead:

 Avoid “diet” foods and products: They are packed with artificial ingredients that your body has difficulty processing; natural, whole foods should always be your first choice

 Limit baked goods, sugar, and ice cream: Try and limit consumption as much as possible but, at the same time, don’t deprive yourself — allow for the occasional cheat meal